- Your Government

 Property owners will not be assessed for any of the costs for these improvements.

 Staff encourages impacted residents to contact us with questions or input regarding this project.
-Please contact project design engineer Joe Feriancek by email email@example.com or by phone at 763-433-9893.
+Please email Assistant City Engineer, Joe Feriancek, reach out by phone at 763-433-9893 with any questions.